-TORONTO, ONTARIO--(Marketwire - Dec 23, 2012) - With the holiday season now upon us, many Canadians have travelled abroad to visit family and friends.
-But while more than one-quarter (26 per cent) of Canadians have either family members or assets outside of Canada, a study by BMO Harris Private Banking found that more than one-third (36 per cent) of international asset holders are not familiar with the taxes and laws pertaining to wills that include assets or properties outside of Canada.
+TORONTO, ONTARIO--(Marketwire - Dec 13, 2012) - Canadians are finalizing their travel plans for the upcoming winter holidays, with many travelling abroad to visit family and friends.
+But while more than one-quarter (26 per cent) of Canadians have either family members or assets outside of Canada, a study issued today by BMO Harris Private Banking found that more than one-third (36 per cent) of international asset holders are not familiar with the taxes and laws pertaining to wills that include assets or properties outside of Canada.

 "Those fortunate enough to own assets or property outside of Canada - or those thinking about it - need to do their due diligence to ensure their estate will be settled as they have planned," said Sara Plant, Vice President and National Director, BMO Harris Private Banking.
 "If your beneficiaries live abroad, it is critical to be aware of tax issues, inheritance laws and other legalities to avoid any potential issues with your estate plan."